KJone1/Terraform_lab/gcp/vm/README.md

 # GCP configuration

- deploy Google Compute Engine instance in GCP, with an attached disk, firewall rules and network configuration
+ deploy Google Compute Engine instance in GCP, with an attached disk, firewall rules and network configuration.

+## - **Prerequisites**

+- Create a Project.
+- Generate Service Account keys for terraform.
+- Update 'project' variable in `variables.tf` to match your project id.

 ## Inputs